commerce-docs/pagebuilder-examples/Example/PageBuilderButtonTypes/README.md

 # Magento Page Builder - Custom Button Types

-This is an example module for creating custom button types for all Page Builder content types that use buttons: Button, Banner, and Slide.
+In this example, we create a custom button type called Hollow.
+You can use this same pattern to create your own custom button types for all Page Builder content types that use buttons: Button, Banner, and Slide.

 ![Custom Button Types](custom-button-types.gif "Custom Button Types")